 I know I said this is going to be a quick and easy chicken stir fry recipe, but if you really want to make the best of it, you need to marinate the meat before cooking.

-This will make it tender and it will be bursting with flavors (crazy delish, trust me).
+This will make it tender and it will be bursting with flavors (trust me, it’s crazy delish).

 Also, the marinating process is quite easy.

-Just mix the meat with a bit of olive oil, garlic, ginger and any other seasoning you might like.
+Just mix the chicken with a bit of olive oil, garlic, ginger and any other seasoning you might like.
 Then cover and refrigerate for at least 30 minutes (overnight is best).

 4. Heating the wok

 Before you stir-fry chicken and veggies, you need to heat the wok on your stove’s highest temperature.